Choosing a Denali Guide

 Former AAI guide Coley Gentzel preparing a breakfast sandwich at Camp 3, Denali West Buttress

 If you have made it as far as researching guided trips on Denali (Mt.
 McKinley) via the internet, chances are you have a fair amount of mountaineering experience under your belt.
-Many climbers who join guided Denali expeditions don't "need" a guide service to lead them to the top of the mountain, but choose a guided trip for secondary reasons.
+Many climbers who decide on climbing denali with a guided expedition don't "need" a guide service to lead them to the top of the mountain, but choose a guided trip for secondary reasons.

 Here at American Alpine Institute, we approach our role as a guide service as facilitators, organizers, managers of safety, and as the head of the decision making process.
 AAI's founding mission is to help climbers become independent and self-sufficient; we hold strong to that ethic and respect the unique abilities, knowledge, and perspective that each expedition member brings to the table.

 Consideration #1: Guided or Unguided?

 As mentioned above, most climbers joining a Denali trip are more than capable of carrying out the logistical details for and conducting a safe climb on Denali's West Buttress.
 However, a guided trip offers climbers the opportunity to not have to worry about food, fuel, group gear, and larger areas of risk management.